 This club brings together all students interested in learning about the hard sciences or technology.

-Meets every Friday at 2 in Science, room 15.
+Meets every Wednesday at noon in Science, room 17.

 Advisor: Sean Breslin - Contact